futurehomeno/fimp-api/technology-adapter-api.md

 ## Requesting list of devices from adapter.

-An adapter has to support api for requesting a list of devices and respond with the list.
+An adapter has to support an API for requesting a list of devices and respond with the list.

 ### Command